-The Community and Consumer Advisory Group (CCAG) to provide strategic advice on health matters and on health and medical research matters from a consumer and community perspective.
+The Community and Consumer Advisory Group's (CCAG) role is to provide strategic advice to the National Health and Medical Research Council's (NHMRC) Chief Executive Officer on health matters and on health and medical research matters from a consumer and community perspective.

 CCAG plays an important role in providing a health community and consumer perspective on a diverse range of NHMRC business, including advice on community and consumer involvement in health and medical research.

-CCAG is a Working Committee that was established under Section 39 of the National Health and Medical Research Council Act 1992 and is comprised of 11 consumer and community leaders in Australia.
+CCAG is a Working Committee that was established under Section 39 of the NHMRC Act 1992 and is comprised of 11 consumer and community leaders in Australia.
 The committee members for the 2018-2021 triennium are below.

 The Hon Judi Moylan was elected to the federal Seat of Pearce in 1993 and served as the Member for Pearce until her retirement in 2013.
 Portfolios included, Minister for Family Services and Minister for the Status of Women.

 In 2013 she was appointed Independent President and Chair of the Board of Diabetes Australia and served in the capacity for five years retiring December 2019.
 From 2013-2015 Ms Moylan was co-chair of the National Diabetes Strategy Advisory Group (NDSAG) for the Federal government and is currently co-chair of the Implementation Reference Group advising the Health Minister on the implementation of the recommended policies of the NDSAG.

 Elected Global Coordinator of the International Diabetes Federation’s Parliamentarians for Diabetes Global Network (IDF-PDGN) Ms Moylan served in that position until the conclusion of the successful Global Forum in Vancouver CA in November 2015.